Welcome to Diane's Blog - Canning and Cooking at Home

 5 cups sugar, measured into separate bowl

 STEM and pit cherries.
-Finely chop or grind fruit.
-Measure exactly 4 cups of the prepared cherries into 6- or 8-qt. sauce-pot.
+Finely chop cherries.
+Measure exactly 4 cups of the prepared chopped cherries into 6- or 8-qt. sauce-pot.
+Add in the pineapple and its juices.
 Stir in lemon juice.

-STIR pectin and lemon juice into fruit mixture in sauce-pot.
-Bring mixture to full rolling boil (a boil that doesn't stop bubbling when stirred) on high heat, stirring constantly.
+ADD pectin into fruit mixture in sauce-pot.
+Stir and bring mixture to full rolling boil (a boil that doesn't stop bubbling when stirred) on high heat, stirring constantly.
 Stir in sugar and extract.
 Return to full rolling boil and boil exactly 1 min., stirring constantly.
 Remove from heat; skim off any foam with metal spoon.

 To reduce foaming, add 1/2 tsp. butter to the sauce pot along with the pectin & lemon juice.

 LADLE immediately into prepared jars, filling to within 1/4 inch of tops.
 Wipe jar rims and threads.
 Cover with two-piece lids.
 Screw bands tightly.
 Waterbath Process 10 min. (*or according to your altitude).